Coolant

 A coolant is a substance, typically liquid, that is used to reduce or regulate the temperature of a system.
-An ideal coolant has high thermal capacity, low viscosity, is low-cost, non-toxic, chemically inert and neither causes nor promotes corrosion of the cooling system.
+An ideal coolant has high thermal capacity, low viscosity, and low cost, is non-toxic and chemically inert, and neither causes nor promotes corrosion of the cooling system.
 Some applications also require the coolant to be an electrical insulator.

-While the term "coolant" is commonly used in automotive and HVAC applications, in industrial processing heat-transfer fluid is one technical term more often used in high temperature as well as low-temperature manufacturing applications.
+While the term coolant is commonly used in automotive and HVAC applications, in industrial processing heat-transfer fluid is one technical term more often used in high-temperature as well as low-temperature manufacturing applications.
 The term also covers cutting fluids.
 Industrial cutting fluid has broadly been classified as water-soluble coolant and neat cutting fluid.
 Water-soluble coolant is oil in water emulsion.
 It has varying oil content from nil oil (synthetic coolant).

-This coolant can either keep its phase and stay liquid or gaseous, or can undergo a phase transition, with the latent heat adding to the cooling efficiency.
+This coolant can either keep its phase, staying liquid or gaseous, or undergo a phase transition, with the latent heat adding to the cooling efficiency.
 The latter, when used to achieve below-ambient temperature, is more commonly known as refrigerant.

 A coolant reservoir captures overflow of coolant in a cooling system.

 Gases

 Air is a common form of a coolant.
-Air cooling uses either convective airflow (passive cooling), or a forced circulation using fans.
+Air cooling uses either convective airflow (passive cooling) or a forced circulation using fans.

 Hydrogen is used as a high-performance gaseous coolant.
-Its thermal conductivity is higher than all other gases, it has high specific heat capacity, low density and therefore low viscosity, which is an advantage for rotary machines susceptible to windage losses.
+Its thermal conductivity is higher than all other gases, and it has high specific heat capacity, low density, and, therefore, low viscosity, which is an advantage for rotary machines susceptible to windage losses.
 Hydrogen-cooled turbogenerators are currently the most common electrical generators in large power plants.

 Inert gases are used as coolants in gas-cooled nuclear reactors.
 Helium has a low tendency to absorb neutrons and become radioactive.
 Carbon dioxide is used in Magnox and AGR reactors.

 Sulfur hexafluoride is used for cooling and insulating of some high-voltage power systems (circuit breakers, switches, some transformers, etc.).

 Steam can be used where high specific heat capacity is required in gaseous form and the corrosive properties of hot water are accounted for.